113ll3/Ibmclouddocscli/reference/ibmcloud/cli_virtual_server.md

 ```
 ibmcloud sl vs edit 12345678 -D ibm.com -H myapp --tag testcli --public-speed 1000
 ```
-This command updates virtual server instance with ID 12345678 and set its domain to be "ibm.com", hostname to "myapp", tag to "testcli",
+This command updates virtual server instance with ID `12345678` and set its domain to be "ibm.com", hostname to "myapp", and tag to "testcli".

 ## ibmcloud sl vs host-create
 {: #sl_vs_host_create}